Detoxification, or 'detox', is an option if you are alcohol-dependent.

 The medicines used to 'detox' in specialist units are much the same as GPs prescribe.
 However, these units have more staff and expertise for giving support and counselling.

-You may be admitted to hospital if you have serious alcohol-related problems such as DTs or withdrawal seizures, or if you are aged under 16 and have withdrawal symptoms.
+You may be admitted to hospital if you have serious alcohol-related problems such as DTs or withdrawal seizures, or if you are aged under 16 and have alcohol withdrawal symptoms.

 Other groups of people sometimes offered hospital admission for 'detox' include those with learning difficulties, social difficulties or lots of different illnesses.

-After detoxification - staying off alcohol
+After a detox - staying off alcohol

-After a successful 'detox', some people go back to drinking heavily again at some point (a relapse).
+After a successful alcohol 'detox', some people go back to drinking heavily again at some point (a relapse).
 To help to prevent a relapse you may be offered medication or other help.

 You may be advised to take a medicine for several months to help you keep off alcohol.